lamdanetworks/StreamAnalyzerFor5GSlicing/README.md

 ## 🔐 Access & Support

-For UERANSIM configuration and testbed access:
-📧 5gtn-admin@oulu.fi

-For access control variables (e.g. username, hostname, password) i.e. the ones declared as `None` in:
+For UERANSIM configuration, testbed access and access control variables (e.g. username, hostname, password) i.e. the ones declared as `None` in:
   - `utils.py`
   - `local_scripts/*.py`:
 📧 5gtn-admin@oulu.fi and replace `None` with the provided values.